microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 4. Set the 'User Ip Address' for the Spectator View script to the ip address of your HoloLens device.
 5. Press the 'Android' button on the [Platform Switcher](../src/SpectatorView.Unity/Assets/SpectatorView.Editor/Scripts/PlatformSwitcherEditor.cs) attached to Spectator View in the Unity inspector (This should configure the correct build settings and app capabilities).
 6. Check 'ARCore Supported' under 'Build Settings -> Player Settings -> Android -> XR Settings' from the Unity editor toolbar.
 7. Export your project to android studio.
 Be sure to declare the SpectatorView.Android scene as the scene included.
+If SpectatorView.Android does not exist in your list of scenes to choose from in the build settings, open the scene in the Unity editor.
+Then reopen the build settings and press 'Add Open Scenes'.

 ![Marker](images/AndroidExport.png)